Jaynivaan/my-html-css-projects-wisdom-saras-2025/README.md

   7g#
   html_table.html
-  a file to learn table in html/
+  a file to learn table in html/ the table style link added from an external css file  7i#

   --
   7h#
   Html_list.html
   this is a file made to complete the list assignment where i created a ordered list and unordered list..
   -
-  the table style link added from an external css file  7i# *gam**
+  the table style link added from an external css file  7j# *gam**
   -

   7i#
   CSS_Table.css

-  this is the file linked to table.html file ie, 7h#
+  this is the file linked to table.html file ie, 7g#

+  **gam*
+  --

+  7j#
+  CSS_Lists.css
+   this is the styling for the file 7h#

    **gam*

    --